chanzuckerberg/single-cell/rfcs/0002-Upload-From-Dropbox.md

 These APIs replace the [PUT /v1/submission/{project_uuid}/file](https://docs.google.com/document/d/1d8tv2Ub5b3E7Il85adOAUcG8P05N6UBZJ3XbhJSRrFs/edit#heading=h.3hln6w2kzoyt) section.

-#### POST submissions/{submission_id}/upload/link
+#### POST collection/{collection_id}/upload/link

-An authenticated user can upload a file from a shared link to a dataset in their submission.
+An authenticated user can upload a file from a shared link to a dataset in their collection.

-If the upload is in an error state, this endpoint can be used with the _dataset_id_ to restart the submission.
+If the upload is in an error state, this endpoint can be used with the _dataset_id_ to restart the collection.
 If a new link is provided, the new link will be used.
-If the submission is not in an error state, this endpoint will return an error.
+If the collection is not in an error state, this endpoint will return an error.

 Starting an upload causes the database to be updated with a new dataset.
 The dataset will set the initial state of the upload